Want To Know When is the Best Time to Post to Instagram?

 If you’re the kind of person who prefers to pull numbers yourself, Later has a task you’ll enjoy!
 Create a spreadsheet and track the amount of engagement each post receives at respective times.
 Here’s the best way to organize it:

-a.
-Pick five different times throughout the week that falls within the time your followers are most active.
+- Pick five different times throughout the week that falls within the time your followers are most active.
 For example, if your followers are most active between 12 and 4 pm EST, schedule your posts to appear at 12, 1, 2, 3 and 4 pm.

-b.
-In a spreadsheet, track how many likes and comments each post receives, along with the day and time each was posted.
+- In a spreadsheet, track how many likes and comments each post receives, along with the day and time each was posted.

-c.
-The following week, switch up the timing of your posts!
+- The following week, switch up the timing of your posts!
 If you posted on Monday at 2 pm during week 1, post at 3 pm during week 2.

-d.
-Continue this cycle for a few weeks and identify the times and days that your audience responds to best.
+- Continue this cycle for a few weeks and identify the times and days that your audience responds to best.

-5) Consider your niche:
+5) Consider you business niche: